DiffOP: Reinforcement Learning of Optimization-Based Control Policies via Implicit Policy Gradients: Proposed Algorithm

+We now turn to the estimation of the policy gradient.
+Let $\tau = (x_0, u_0, x_1, u_1, \ldots, u_{T-1}, x_T)$ be the trajectory induced by the policy.
+The analytical policy gradient update rule would be the following: \begin{proposition}[Policy gradient update] Consider the policy learning problem~\eqref{eq:problem}, the policy gradient takes the analytical form of:

+where $u_t, u^\star_{t}$ are the actual control action and corresponding optimal solution derived by the policy at time $t$. \end{proposition} \begin{proof} The result follows from the REINFORCE gradient estimator~\cite{sutton2018reinforcement}, applied to a stochastic policy modeled as a Gaussian centered at the optimization-based solution \( u_t^\star \).
+For a detailed derivation, please refer to Appendix~\cite{bian2025diffopreinforcementlearningoptimizationbased}. \end{proof} By establishing differentiability of \( u_t^\star \) with respect to \( \theta \) via the implicit function theorem as described in Proposition~\ref{prop:grad_policy}, we estimate the policy gradient in practice by Monte Carlo sampling over $N$ trajectories:

-Algorithm~\ref{alg:diffop} presents DiffOP in its simplest form.
-At each iteration $k$, we estimate the policy gradient in~\eqref{eq:pg} with $N$ sampled trajectories, where the gradient of the optimization-based control policy is given in \eqref{eq:u_grad}.
-It is worth noting that although we employ the REINFORCE algorithm~\cite{sutton2018reinforcement,papini2018stochastic} to estimate policy gradients, there are several techniques available to reduce the variance of the gradient estimator~\cite{zhao2011analysis, grathwohl2017backpropagation} which could be incorporated into the framework flexibly.
+It is worth noting that although we employ the REINFORCE algorithm~\cite{sutton2018reinforcement} in Algorithm~\ref{alg:diffop} to estimate the policy gradients, there are several techniques available to reduce the variance of the gradient estimator~\cite{zhao2011analysis, grathwohl2017backpropagation} which could be incorporated into the framework.